 Unscrew the metal collar through which the ceiling fan chain should extend.
 First try screwing off the collar with your fingers, turning counterclockwise.
 If this does not work, use pliers and a soft rag wrapped around the metal collar to protect the collar and the fan housing from damage.

 Remove any light bulbs from the ceiling fan.
 With a manual screwdriver, turn out the screws holding the removable lower section from the ceiling fan motor base.
 Set the screws aside.
-Pull off the removable section gently.
+Gently pull off the removable section.
 Leave it attached by its wires to the ceiling fan base.

 Locate the ceiling fan chain switch.
 It should be a small plastic unit, often with a transparent side.
 You may even be able to see the broken pull within the switch unit.
 Carefully pull this down.
-It will be attached to the fan with two wires.
+It will be usually attached to the fan with three or four wires.

 Do not attempt to fix the pull chain switch.
 Instead, it is easier and safer to discard the old switch and replace it with a new switch.
 Ceiling fan pull switch kits are inexpensive and readily available online.